v3rtx/angularjs-rails-resource/README.md

 A resource factory inspired by $resource from AngularJS and [Misko's recommendation](http://stackoverflow.com/questions/11850025/recommended-way-of-getting-data-from-the-server).

 ## Differences from $resource
 This library is not a drop in replacement for $resource.
-There are significant differences that you should be aware of and
+There are significant differences that you should be aware of:

 1.  <code>get</code> and <code>query</code> return [$q promises](http://docs.angularjs.org/api/ng.$q), not an instance or array that will be populated.
 To gain access to the results you should use the promise <code>then</code> function.